mrfanuel/LearningContinuousDPPs.jl/README.md

 # code for SemiParametricDPPs manuscript

+we solve two cases
+    * in regularizedPicard we solve the problem where S contains the dpp samples
-### Warning: we solve only the case where S includes all the dpp samples
+    * in regularizedPicardWithUnform we solve the case where S and the dpp samples are disjoint